Robel-ermiyas/sql-data-warehouse-project/README.md

 │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git
+├── LICENSE                             # License information for the repository
 ```
 ## ☕ Stay Connected